nus-cs2103-AY2021S2/tp/docs/team/enhao25.md

       as it serves as a good learning opportunity for me.
     * **Highlights:** I made use of Intellij to help me with refactoring the application.
 However, as the code base was large, it was difficult to made changes to the application and ensure that the entire application still works as expected.
 I had to do small adjustments at a time and consistently check that the test cases still works.
 This has allowed me to explore all the different components of the application such as storage, model and logic.
-I further updated some of the commands to take in different fields.
     * **Related PR:** [Successful refactor PR #34](https://github.com/AY2021S2-CS2103T-T11-1/tp/pull/34) and [PR #153](https://github.com/AY2021S2-CS2103T-T11-1/tp/pull/153).